KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 - **Declivous entropy** (E↓) dissolves through collapse.

 Only centropy can return
-to the unknown ground—
+to the unknown ground —
 to the silent coherence of Zenon.

 Entropy does not return.
 It does not rejoin.
-It collapses inward into Aion—
+It collapses inward into Aion —
 but can go no further.
 Its return is a kind of unmaking,
 arrested at Zero,